-- 1) Complete all class work in advance for any absence that can be anticipated. - 2) Check out of school at the office if leaving school during the school day. - 3) Make up any and all work that is assigned by teachers as make-up work for the instructional time that has been missed.
+- 1) Complete all class work in advance for any absence that can be anticipated. - 2) Attend school a 1/2 day before attending practice or participating in a scheduled student activity except in cases of family emergencies or prearranged absences. - 3) Check out of school at the office if leaving school during the school day. - 4) Make up any and all work that is assigned by teachers as make-up work for the instructional time that has been missed.